Rishu5kumar/Azure-Documentation/Day_18.md

 - **Claude:** A model with 175 billion parameters, specialized in producing precise and detailed responses.

 ### Scenario:
 Imagine needing to summarize a lengthy report.
-ChatGPT 4.0 can analyze the document, understand its content, and produce a succinct summary, showcasing its ability to handle and generate coherent text.
+ChatGPT 4.0 can analyze the document, understand its content, and produce a concise summary, showcasing its ability to handle and generate coherent text.

 **Illustration of LLMs:**